 The Euro CSS 2018 will be a three-day event consisting of:

 The registration fee is €50.
-It covers the participation fee for the workshop and tutorial day (December 5th, 2018) and the two main conference days (December 6th-7th, 2018).
-Coffee breaks and lunch on the two main conferences days will be covered, but not on the workshop and tutorial day.
-To secure a place for the workshop and tutorial day, don’t forget to register early.
-A number of free registrations for the workshop and tutorial day are available and will be given on a first come, first served basis.
+It covers the participation fee and coffee breaks for the pre-symposium day (December 5th, 2018) as well as participation fee, coffee breaks and lunch for the two main symposium days (December 6th-7th, 2018).
+On the pre-symposium day lunch on own expenses will be available at the venue.
+To secure a place for the pre-symposium day, don’t forget to register early – a number of free registrations be given on a first come, first served basis.

 |Luca Maria Aiello, NOKIA Bell Labs||Matteo Magnani, Uppsala University|

 |Fred Amblard, University Toulouse 1 Capitole||Yelena Mejova, Qatar Computing Research Institute|

 |Jisun An, Hamad Bin Khalifa University||Stasa Milojevic, Indiana University|